An awe-inspiring heritage from Greece’s Golden Age:

 The old Acropolis Museum hidden behind the Parthenon has been closed since 2007 and all its contents are now displayed in the impressive new Acropolis Museum nearby.
 It contains all of the portable objects removed from the Acropolis since 1834.
 It displays antiquities including three of the original sculptures from the Parthenon’s pediment and sculptures of humans and animals dating back to the 6th century BC.

 From the top of the Acropolis, you also get a sweeping view of Athens and the Saronic Gulf.
-Crowds and scaffolding notwithstanding, this ancient sacred site never fails to impress its visitors.Please share your thoughts on this by posting a comment below.
+Crowds and scaffolding notwithstanding, this ancient sacred site never fails to impress its visitors.Enjoy this post?
+Leave a comment below and add to the discussion.
+Thanks!